Alan Dershowitz: Avi Weiss (1989)

 In 1989, Dershowitz filed a defamation suit against Cardinal Józef Glemp, then Archbishop of Warsaw, on behalf of Rabbi Avi Weiss.
-That summer, Weiss and six other members of the New York Jewish community had staged a protest at the Auschwitz concentration camp over the presence of a controversial convent of Carmelite nuns.
+That summer, Weiss and six other members of New York's Jewish community had staged a protest at the Auschwitz concentration camp over the presence of a controversial convent of Carmelite nuns.
 Weiss and the protesters were ejected after attempting to scale a wall surrounding the convent.
 In an August 1989 speech, Glemp referenced the incident and ascribed a violent intent to the protesters, saying, "Recently, a squad of seven Jews from New York launched an attack on the convent at Oswiecim [Auschwitz].
 They did not kill the nuns or destroy the convent only because they were stopped."
 In the same speech, Glemp made antisemitic remarks suggesting that Jews control the news media.
 The lawsuit centered on these statements.
 His account of the lawsuit appears in his 1991 book Chutzpah.

 Kirtanananda Swami (1990)

-In 1990, the US federal government indicted Kirtanananda Swami on five counts of racketeering, six counts of mail fraud, and conspiracy to murder two of his opponents in the Hare Krishna movement (Stephen Bryant and Charles St. Denis).
-The government claimed that he had illegally amassed a profit of more than $10.5 million over four years.
+In 1990, the federal government indicted Kīrtanānanda Swami on five counts of racketeering, six counts of mail fraud, and conspiracy to murder two of his opponents in the Hare Krishna movement (Stephen Bryant and Charles St. Denis).
+The government claimed that Kīrtanānanda had illegally amassed a profit of more than $10.5 million over four years.
 It also charged that he ordered the killings because the victims had threatened to reveal his sexual abuse of minors.

-On March 29, 1991, Kīrtanānanda was convicted on nine of the 11 charges (the jury failed to reach a verdict on the murder charges), but the Court of Appeals, convinced by the arguments of defense attorney Alan Morton Dershowitz, threw out the convictions, saying that child molestation evidence had unfairly prejudiced the jury against Kīrtanānanda, who was not charged with those crimes.
+On March 29, 1991, Kīrtanānanda was convicted on nine of the 11 charges (the jury failed to reach a verdict on the murder charges), but the Court of Appeals was convinced by Dershowitz's defense and threw out the convictions, saying that child molestation evidence had unfairly prejudiced the jury against Kīrtanānanda, who was not charged with those crimes.